Omission bias: Examples and applications

 Taoism may gnomically promote inaction: "If you follow the Way you shall do less each day.
 You shall do less and less until you do nothing at all.
 And if you do nothing at all, there is nothing that is left undone."

 Spranca, Minsk and Baron extended the omission bias to judgments of morality of choices.
 In one scenario, John, a tennis player, would be facing a tough opponent the next day in a decisive match.
 John knows his opponent is allergic to a food substance.
 Subjects were presented with two conditions: John recommends the food containing the allergen to hurt his opponent's performance, or the opponent himself orders the allergenic food, and John says nothing.
 A majority of people judged that John's action of recommending the allergenic food as more immoral than John's inaction of not informing the opponent of the allergenic substance.

 The effect has also held in real-world athletic arenas: NBA statistics showcased that referees called 50 percent fewer fouls in the final moments of close games.

 An additional real-world example is when parents decide not to vaccinate their children because of the potential chance of death—even when the probability the vaccination will cause death is much less likely than death from the disease prevented.

+Criticism

+Connolly and Reb (2011) failed to replicate omission bias in the scenario of vaccination.
+In their experiment, the majority of participants expressed willingness to vaccinate when facing the risk of side effect and they attributed such decisions to 'regret-avoiding choice' (action to avoid worse risks of inaction).
+Researchers reviewed Baron and Ritov's experiment in 1990 and criticized the fill-in-the-blank format and matching, measures of participants' acceptance of risky vaccination in previous experiments, for the cause of confusion and involvement extreme responses.
+Researchers, therefore, argued that the generalization of omission bias should be treated with caution.

+Similar counterexamples are found in cross-cultural background.
+In the research of rural Mayan population, participants did not judge harmful commissions as worse than omissions.
+This is partly because of the distinct cultural belief that Mayan regards negative outcome as a step to greater good instead of an avoidable side effect.

+Furthermore, even in the Western population, omission bias is argued to become a contextual phenomenon, especially when considering the converse example of action bias.
+Action bias is a preference of commission even when omission produces more benefit.
+According to Patt et al. (2000), omission bias and action bias can be seen as dichotomy of dual outcomes: omission bias works when outcome is negative, and action bias works when it is positive.
+Derived from norm theory, the normality reversed from omission to commission when the expected outcome change, thus resulting in the contradictory decisions.
+Because of this underlying rational reason, Descrioli et al. further described the preference of omission as a strategy, instead of a bias.